mkchoi212/mkchoi212.github.io/_pages/About.md

 ---
-layout: content
+layout: about-app
 title: About
 permalink: /about/
+body_class: notes-app-page
 ---

 My name is Mike JS.
 Choi; JS is for Jun Soo.
-I am the co-founder of [Studiolanes](https://www.studiolanes.com).
+I am the co-founder of [Koah](https://koahlabs.com).

 I build things and write about software development when I have the time.
 Check out some of my [projects](https://deadbeef.me/projects/) and my [blog posts](https://deadbeef.me).